 The secret to a great eCommerce website is the design.
 There are lots of themes and templates to take advantage of when you’re setting up an online store.
 The variety available and what’s customisable is also important.

-There are lots of businesses out there that offer web design Brisbane-based services.
 In the case of Magento vs Shopify, which one offers more variety and value for money?

 There are plenty of ready-made themes that don’t require any additional coding, great for those with limited programming knowledge.
 Alternatively, there are lots of custom themes too for professional developers to get their hands on!

 The average cost for a ready-made theme is around $100, and custom themes can cost anywhere from $600 to $25,000.